The right of blood: exploring jus sanguinis and its impact on italian citizenship

 Challenges and Opportunities in Obtaining Citizenship

 Having the possibility of applying for dual citizenship is an opportunity that only a lucky few have.
-However, having a European ancestor is not enough and the path to citizenship can be complicated.
+However, having a European parent or grandparent is not enough and the path to citizenship can be complicated.

 Gathering the necessary official documentation to present to the Italian authorities is not an easy task.
 It requires a lot of work, time, patience and, unfortunately, money.